Disneyland Day 2!!! Get excited.

 Also a film shown at WDW, it has all kinds of star wars clips and battles and lighstabers and lasers and PEW PEW PEW

-Then though?
-Lunch time.
+But first – lunch.
 We had a noon reservation at Cafe Orleans.
 Such a pretty location in Orleans Square.

 We got the pommes frites to start.
 And that remoulade?
 Yep.